 SDSU is seeking applicants with demonstrated experience and/or commitment to teaching and working effectively with individuals from diverse backgrounds and members of underrepresented groups.

-Salary placement upon appointment not to exceed $132,096.
+Anticipated Hiring Salary Range: $6,823 - $8,578 per month (CSU Classification Salary Range: $5,557 - $8,578 per month).
 The competitive salary is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department's fiscal resources.

 Knowledge, Skills & Abilities